 Agriculture is a foundational industry in Three Rivers and will continue to be a prominent land use in the future.
-Agricultural uses are generally found in rural areas, but in some cases are located in Settlement Areas.
+Agricultural uses are generally found in rural areas.

-- 1) Existing agricultural uses are permitted to continue in all land use designations. - 2) Proposals to establish new agricultural uses shall be subject to the policies of this Plan. - 3) Non-industrial harvesting of trees is permitted in all land use designations. - 4) Community gardens will be regulated by the Development By-law and are not classified as an agricultural use.
+- 1) Existing agricultural uses are permitted to continue in all land use designations. - 2) Proposals to establish new agricultural infrastructure may be subject to the policies of this Plan. - 3) Harvesting of trees is permitted in all land use designations. - 4) Community gardens will be regulated by the Development Bylaw and are not classified as an agricultural use.